 The Act is solely a new Uniform Securities Act.
 It does not codify or append related regulations or guidelines.
 The Act also authorizes state administrators in Section 203 to adopt further exemptions without statutory amendment.
+The Drafting Committee did not address state tender offer or control share provisions in its preparation of this Act.

-The Act includes headings for subsections as an aid to readers.
-Unlike section captions, subsection headings are not a part of the official text.
-Each jurisdiction in which this Act is introduced may consider whether to adopt the headings as a part of the statute and whether to adopt a provision clarifying the effect, if any, to be given to the headings.
+The Act includes subheadings within sections as an aid to readers.
+Unlike section captions, subheadings are not a part of the official text.
+Each jurisdiction in which this Act is introduced may consider whether to adopt the subheadings as a part of the statute and whether to adopt a provision clarifying the effect, if any, to be given to the headings.

 The Drafting Committee reviewed several drafts in meetings between 1998 and 2002.
-The Committee had the assistance of advisors, consultants, and observers from several interested groups, including, among others, the American Bankers Association, the American Bar Association, the American Council of Life Insurers, the Certified Financial Planner Board of Standards, the Financial Planning Association, the Investment Company Institute, the Investment Counsel Association of America, the National Association of Securities Dealers, Inc., the New York Stock Exchange, the North American Securities Administrators Association, the Securities and Exchange Commission, and the Securities Industry Association.
+The drafts were made available on NCCUSL's public website before the meetings.
+The meetings were publicly noticed and open to all who wished to attend.
+The Committee had the assistance of advisors, consultants, and observers from several interested groups, including, among others, the American Bankers Association, the American Bar Association, the American Council of Life Insurers, the Certified Financial Planner Board of Standards, the Financial Planning Association, the Investment Company Institute, the Investment Counsel Association of America, the National Association of Securities Dealers, Inc., the New York Stock Exchange, the North American Securities Industry Association.
 In addition, the Reporter and the Chair met on several occasions with committees or representatives of these and other groups.

 In drafting the new Act, the Reporter and the Drafting Committee recognized two fundamental challenges.
-First, there was a general recognition among all involved of the desirability of drafting an Act that would receive broad consensus support.
+First, there was a general recognition among all involved of the desirability of drafting an Act that would receive broad support.
 The success of RUSA had been limited because of fundamental differences among relevant constituencies on several issues.
 After the National Securities Markets Improvement Act of 1996 preempted specified aspects of state securities law with respect to federal covered securities, the opportunity to draft an Act in a less contentious atmosphere was available.
 Given the number of industry, investor, and regulatory interests affected by the Act and the complexity of the Act itself, building consensus was the Act's most significant drafting challenge.

 Second, there was the technical challenge of drafting a new Act that could achieve the basic goal of uniformity among states and with applicable federal law against the backdrop of 46 years of experience with the 1956 Act.
 Over time both Uniform and non-Uniform Act states have, to varying degrees, evolved local solutions to a number of securities law issues.
-In increasingly global securities market, the need for uniformity has become more important.
+In an increasingly global securities market, the need for uniformity has become more important.
 Drafting language to achieve the greatest practicable uniformity, given differences in state practice, was a key aspiration of this Act.
-In a few instances, such as dollar amounts for fees the Act defers to local practice.
+In a few instances, such as dollar amounts for fees, the Act defers to local practice.
 On a few other issues, bracketed language or the Official Comments articulate an alternative some states may choose to adopt rather than the language of the Act itself.